Before I start telling you all about testimonials and WordPress, let me share a little story about social proof and street food in Vietnam.

 Showcasing testimonials – static or dynamic content

 Now that everything is added and organized, you’re ready to actually display your testimonials to your readers.
-Just like with the testimonial capture forms, this feature is integrated into Thrive Content Builder, but you can also add testimonials via shortcodes.
+Just like with the testimonial capture forms, this feature is integrated into Thrive Architect, but you can also add testimonials via shortcodes.

 Ovation comes loaded with templates so that you can pick the display style which fits your site.
 You can then further customize colors and display options if you want to tweak the template.